 Professor of Law at University of Tennessee

-Houman Shadab
+Houman B. Shadab

 Director of the Innovation Center for Law and Technology and Professor of Law at New York Law School